godot-dlang/godot-dlang-wiki/006_Architecture-Overview.md

 When Godot calls that entry point godot-dlang will register marked user types by using special CTFE introspection mechanism defined in `src/godot/api/register.d` module.
 *You can think of this step as a declaration, it only tells Godot what types and methods this extension provides.*

-User classes is only exposed by `GodotNativeLibrary`, then `register.d` will scan specified types for additional attributes and automatically decide what to expose.
+User classes are only exposed by `GodotNativeLibrary`, then `register.d` will scan specified types for additional attributes and automatically decide what to expose.

-It is then uses `src/godot/api/wrap.d` on user scripts and types to wrap these types so Godot can call them and D can reply back.
+It then uses `src/godot/api/wrap.d` on user scripts and types to wrap these types so Godot can call them and D can reply back.

-User types is either wrapped with the help of `Variant` or directly implemented by GDExtension interface in `src/godot/abi/gdextension_binding.d` (or ImportC header counterpart).
+User types are either wrapped with the help of `Variant` or directly implemented by GDExtension interface in `src/godot/abi/gdextension_binding.d` (or ImportC header counterpart).

-Generated bindings usually wrapped by `src/godot/api/bind.d`, this module handles type conversion between Godot engine and D code, usually through `Variant` type.
+Generated bindings are usually wrapped by `src/godot/api/bind.d`, this module handles type conversion between Godot engine and D code, usually through `Variant` type.

 The resulting architecture looks a bit messy, it looks like there is clean distinction between Variant, wrap.d, bind.d, etc...
-However they are quite intertangled.
+However they are quite intertwined.

-Here is an overview of how it looks like, `GodotNativeLibrary` is like an entry point  from the look if it Variant is the leaf building block.
+Here is an overview of what it looks like, `GodotNativeLibrary` is like an entry point from the look of it Variant is the leaf building block.

-In this graph "User Scripts" is a custom D scripts like the Rotator in this tutorial, and "Godot Classes" is the generated bindings from `extension_api.json`.
+In this graph "User Scripts" is a custom D scripts like the Rotator in this tutorial, and "Godot Classes" are the generated bindings from `extension_api.json`.

 ```mermaid